quickseries/mobile-test/README.md

 # Mockup:

 Use the following mockup as a UI guide for your app (the image is at the root of the project).
+This mockup contains more details that you actually will need in this test.
+Please use with intepretation.
 We do not provide you with any specs, so please use your imagination while trying to respect the mockup as much as you can.

 ![Mockup](https://github.com/quickseries/mobile-test/blob/master/resources_android.png "Mockup")